arnisoph/vagrant-devenv/README.rst

 You need:

-* basic packer/ vagrant knowledge (RFTM skills are sufficient)
+* basic packer/ vagrant knowledge (RTFM skills are sufficient)
 * Internet connection (at least for the initial creation of your vagrant boxes)
 * Vagrant >= 1.6.5 (``$ vagrant -v``)
 * Packer >= v0.7.5 (``$ packer version``)